MewsSystems/gitbook-pos-api/operations/registers.md

 <!-- AUTOMATICALLY GENERATED, DO NOT MODIFY -->
 # Registers

-## A register within an outlet.
+## Get registers

-A register represents a terminal within an outlet, used to issue invoices.
+A register represents a terminal or cash register within an outlet, used to issue invoices.
 Each register is uniquely identified within its outlet and can either be physical or virtual.
 Note: This operation needs [Authentication](../essential-guide/authentication.md) and supports the `include` query parameter `outlet` following the [JSON:API specification](../essential-guide/features.md).

 ### Request